 Generally the result of a resource assessment or prospect appraisal is an expectation curve, c.q. a distribution of possible volumes to be discovered as well as the chance to discover (POS).
 Such a distribution has a variance, often a considerably large one, demonstrated by the difference between, say the P90 and P10 percentiles.

 The expectation curve, in the case of a appraisal system based on a multivariate technique, is the result of the interplay of a number of independent variables that resulted in the value of the dependent variable, i.e. the reserve estimate.
-It would be useful to have a way to estimate the individual contributions of the independent variables, which are te "sources of uncertainty" of the volume of hydrocarbons.
+It would be useful to have a way to estimate the individual contributions of the independent variables, which are the "sources of uncertainty" of the volume of hydrocarbons.
 Here we will discuss the uncertainty of the "unrisked expectation curve".
 The POS also contributes to the total uncertainty of the prospect and is explained statistically elsewhere.

 Analysis of Variance is a technique to analyse the contribution a set of variables, in this case, in multiple, or multivariate regression.
 For instance HC charge is a function of a set of geochemical factors.
 The success of a multiple correlation in this situation is measured as the amount of variance in HC charge that is explained by the geochemical input variables.
 The variance of the expectation curve is split in two fractions: The part (fraction) of the total variance explained by the independent variables which is R-square, the coŽfficient of multiple correlation.
 So (1 - R2) is the part that is not explained by the input variables.
 The next step is to split the R-square part into the parts that correspond to the independent variables by using the results of the multiple regression.
 The relative contributions are proportional to the squared t-values in the multiple regression.